Jack ransomware removal instructions

-First of all, every user must realize that the main reasons for computer infections are reckless behavior and lack of knowledge.
-The key to its safety is caution.
-Therefore, paying close attention when browsing the Internet and downloading/installing/updating software is paramount.
-You should always handle all email attachments with care.
-If the received link/file is irrelevant and/or the sender looks suspicious/unrecognizable, then do not open anything.
-Desired software should be downloaded only from official sources (via direct download links) rather than using some third party download/installation tools, because they are often used to spread malware.
-Same goes for software updates.
-You should update installed applications and operating system only by using tools provided by the official developer or, even better, implemented update functions.
-Be aware that software piracy is considered a cyber crime and, as we've already mentioned, the risk of infections is extremely high.
-For this reason, you should never attempt to crack any installed applications.
-On top of all that, be sure to have a reputable anti-virus/anti-spyware suite installed and running at all times.
-Software of this type will help you to detect and eliminate malware before the system is harmed.
+The main reasons for computer infections are careless behavior and lack of knowledge of these threats.
+The key to safety is caution.
+Therefore, pay close attention when browsing the Internet and downloading/installing/updating software.
+Handle all email attachments with care.
+If the received link/file is irrelevant or the sender seem suspicious/unrecognizable, do not open anything.
+Your software should be downloaded from official sources only (via direct download links) rather than using third party download/installation tools, since they are often used to proliferate malware.
+The same applies to software updates.
+You should update installed applications and operating systems only using tools provided by the official developer or, even better, implemented update functions.
+Be aware that software piracy is a cyber crime and, as already mentioned, the risk of infections is extremely high.
+Therefore, never attempt to crack installed applications.
+Have a reputable anti-virus/anti-spyware suite installed and running at all times.
+Software of this type can detect and eliminate malware before the system is harmed.
 If your computer is already infected with Jack, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 All FILES ENCRYPTED "RSA1024"

 All YOUR FILES HAVE BEEN ENCRYPTED!!!
 IF YOU WANT TO RESTORE THEM, WRITE US TO THE E-MAIL firstname.lastname@example.org